devrxify/devrxify/README.md

 ## Hi there 👋 I’m Nouman Shakeel!

 I’m a 4th-semester BS Information Technology student passionate about **Cloud Architecture** and **Machine Learning**.
 My goal is to become a skilled Cloud Architect and ML expert, building scalable systems and intelligent solutions that make an impact.
-I’m currently diving into the fundamentals of cloud computing, exploring platforms like AWS, and sharpening my skills in data structures and algorithms to support my CA and ML journey.
+I’m currently diving into the fundamentals of cloud computing and exploring platforms like AWS

 ### 🔭 What I’m Working On
 - Learning the basics of Cloud Architecture, starting with concepts like IaaS, PaaS, and SaaS, and setting up my AWS free-tier account as part of a 12-week mastery course.